Humans Never Become Angels

 y: Humans never become angels, and angels never become humans.
 They are two different genres of creatures and always will be.

 y: Yes, and I appreciate your intent to console, but condolences ought to be based in truth.
-What gives you the idea a human being turns into an angel after death?
+What gives you the idea that a human being turns into an angel after death?

 x: Well, pop culture, I guess.
 It’s a Wonderful Life with Jimmy Stewart, for one.